Navigating Systemic Cyber Risk: Why SaaS Ecosystems Demand a New Paradigm

 David Moskowitz – Founding Member and Chief Content Architect, at the DVMS Institute

 David is a Founding Member and Executive Director of the DVMS Institute LLC.
-He is the lead author of the “Digital Value Management System®” publication series which include the *Fundamentals of Adopting the NIST Cybersecurity Framework* and *A Practitioner’s Guide to Adapting the NIST Cybersecurity Framework*, and *Thriving on the Edge of Chaos* is scheduled published by TSO.
+He is the lead author of the “Digital Value Management System®” publication series which include the *Fundamentals of Adopting the NIST Cybersecurity Framework* and *A Practitioner’s Guide to Adapting the NIST Cybersecurity Framework*, and Thriving on the Edge of Chaos published by TSO.

 ® DVMS Institute 2025 All Rights Reserved